tiepdotme/redant-home/services/digital-product-development-workshop.md

       </div>
       <div class="col-12 col-md-7">
         <h3 class="mb-3 mt-3">Discovery Workshop</h3>
-        <p>One day workshop to get to know you and the core of your product.
+        <p>One day <a href="#faqs-discovery-workshop" data-toggle="collapse" data-target="#a1" aria-expanded="true" aria-controls="a1">workshop</a> to get to know you and the core of your product.
 Bring vision of your business, audiences, stakeholders and organisational goals into focus.</p>
       </div>
     </div>
     <div class="row align-items-center">